alex-maleno/Fuzzing-Module/README.md

 7. Once you have a seed directory, enter the following command:
     - `/AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable]`

 Congratulations, you are now running AFL++ on your target code!
-There should be a UI in terminal which shows you various statistics about the fuzzing proccess - look for the number of crashes detected.
+There should be a UI in terminal which shows you various statistics about the fuzzing process - look for the number of crashes detected.

 ## Analyzing the Crashes